ofgulban/cortical-auditory-atlas/README.md

 # Human cortical auditory atlas
-Resources from our cortical auditory areas project that combines the gold-standard human histology images from [Jubrain](https://jubrain.fz-juelich.de) with state of the art in-vivo human magnetic resonance imaging (MRI) at ultra-high fields (7 Tesla).
+Resources from our cortical auditory areas project that combines the gold-standard human histology images from [**JuBrain**](https://jubrain.fz-juelich.de) with state of the art in-vivo human magnetic resonance imaging (MRI) at ultra-high fields (7 Tesla).
+In this project:

+1. We use the individual brains to create a cyto-architectonic surface atlas that is optimized for the human auditory cortex:

 [TODO: insert visual here]

+2. We make use of our atlas in combination with ultra-high field MRI to visualize the underlying in-vivo measurements such as myelination and tonotopy:

+[TODO: insert visual here]

+## Atlas
 - [TODO: Highlight surface atlas location]
-- [TODO: Highlight in-vivo MRI surfaces location]

 ## Citation
 If you benefit from this project in your own work, we would highly appreciate if you cite the following two articles: